 Instructions

-- Preheat oven to 350 degrees.
-Line two baking sheets with parchment paper or Silpat mats, set aside.
+- Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line two baking sheets with parchment paper or Silpat mats, and set aside.

-- In a medium mixing bowl, add the cocoa powders, brown sugar, almond butter, coconut oil, baking soda, coconut and chocolate chips.
+- In a medium mixing bowl, add the cocoa powders, brown sugar, almond butter, coconut oil, baking soda, shredded coconut, and chocolate chips.
 Add the eggs and mix until incorporated.

-- Using a standard size cookie scoop (1.5 tbsp.), place 12 cookies on each sheet.
-Gently press 4-5 slivered almonds into the tops and sides of each cookie.
-Then with the palm of your hand, slightly flatten the cookies (they don't need much, just a little press). onto prepared baking sheet
+- Using a standard-size cookie scoop (1.5 tbsp), place 12 cookies on each sheet.
+Gently press 4–5 slivered almonds into the tops and sides of each cookie.
+Then, with the palm of your hand, slightly flatten the cookies (they don’t need much—just a light press) onto the prepared baking sheets.

 Wow 🙂